Fateemahsani/alx-system_engineering-devops/0x02-shell_redirections/README.md

+# shell I/O Redirection and filter
-Write a script that displays a confused smiley”
+0.Hello World- > Write a script that prints “Hello, World”, followed by a new line to the standard output.